 Under the Orders, schools/districts may now lease lit or dark fiber on a provider's network.
 A lit fiber service or lit service includes both the physical fiber as well as the necessary electronics (transmitters and regenerators) to provide transmission services (send and receive data) across the fiber managed by the provider.
 Dark fiber leases permit a customer to purchase fiber capacity on a provider-owned and maintained fiber network without paying for transmission service.
-The applicant then bids separately for the modulating electronics required to "light" the fiber (transmit data) and accepts the responsibility for maintenance and repairs.
+The applicant then bids separately for the modulating electronics required to "light" the fiber (transmit data) and accepts the responsibility for maintenance, repairs, and uptime metrics.
 The implementation must be the most cost effective option and all of the E-rate bid requirements and documentation is required.

-For special construction projects, the Orders codify USAC's special construction policies allowing applicants to receive funding for Category One infrastructure costs incurred up to six months prior to the funding year, provided that the service provider is selected pursuant to a posted FCC Form 470.
+For dark fiber special construction projects, and all other special construction projects, the Orders codify USAC's special construction policies allowing applicants to receive funding for Category One infrastructure costs incurred up to six months prior to the funding year, provided that the service provider is selected pursuant to a posted FCC Form 470.
 (Please note: USAC will not commit funding prior to a Funding Commitment Decision Letter.)